 He has published more than 70 textbooks and manuscripts in books, journals, conferences, and workshops, including 9 manuscripts in scientific journals indexed in scientific database Current Contents (CC), 16 manuscripts in the other scientific peer-reviewed journals, and presented more than 49 papers at international conferences.
 Reviewer for many respected journals and international conferences, as well as study programs and project proposals for foreign science foundations.
 He gave several invited lectures and is actively engaged in the popularization of science.
-Current member of IEEE (2007 – ) and Croatian Astronomical Society (1990 – ).
+Current Senior Member of IEEE (2007 – ) and Croatian Astronomical Society (1990 – ).

 His research interests include ontologies, knowledge representation, automated reasoning, machine learning, information retrieval, decision support systems, recommender systems, augmented cognition, affective computing, and the semantic web.

 Currently, he is working on affective multimedia and stimuli databases which includes, among other research directions, improving databases’ architectures, introducing data integration methods and formal knowledge representation schemes aligned with the semantic web paradigm and discovering relevant knowledge hidden in semantic and emotion multimedia annotations.
 Together with his students, he is developing new tools for multifaceted affective multimedia retrieval within the keyword- and ontology-based contexts, prediction of emotions, fatigue, and stress from physiology using Common-Off-The-Shelf (COTS) hardware, and innovative software applications for stimuli delivery and emotion elicitation.